Architects: Broadway Malyan

-Photographs: Courtesy of Broadway Malyan
+Photographs: Courtesy of broadway malyan

+From the architect.
 The first phase of a major extension, re-modelling and refurbishment project at the prestigious British Council School in Madrid, Spain, masterplanned and designed by international architecture, urbanism and design practice Broadway Malyan, has completed and opened to staff and students.
 It has created a new 1,250 square metre secondary school wing, comprising 12 teaching rooms, resource areas and an undercroft sports area, as part of the wider scheme at the 12,000 square metre school in Somosaguas, to the east of Madrid city centre, which caters for around 2,000 children between three and 18 years of age.

 The new building, a key part of the School which is attended by the children of many of Spain’s top politicians, actors and sports stars, was inaugurated by Sir Vernon Ellis, Chair of British Council, who was accompanied by Her Majesty’s Ambassador to Madrid, His Excellency Mr Giles Paxman.
 In future project phases the practice’s masterplan and designs will result in the creation, remodelling of refurbishment of teaching areas, science labs, libraries, entrances, staff areas and dining halls across the School, and involve associated environmental projects to improve internal environments and sustainability performance.